taikonn902/z9MilkTea/README.md

 - **CSS** 🎨 Styling and decoration for a user-friendly interface.
 - **JavaScript** 🌐 Adding dynamic features and interactions to the website.
 - **AJAX** 🔄 Web development technique using asynchronous JavaScript to update parts of a webpage without full reloads, facilitated by the XMLHttpRequest object.
-- **Chart.js Library** A JavaScript library for creating responsive and visually appealing charts on the web.
+- **Chart.js Library** 📊 A JavaScript library for creating responsive and visually appealing charts on the web.
-- **PHP:** Server-side logic, data management, and interaction with the database.
+- **PHP:** (colored): <?php Server-side logic, data management, and interaction with the database.

 ## Features